 With strong fundamentals such as high demand for healthy food, rising per capita income in developing economies, and now Ukraine's and Russia’s crop exports disrupted, we believe crop prices will remain elevated, at least in the midterm.
 The main challenge for farmers is therefore not necessarily to generate revenue, but rather to manage expenses and preserve margins—as input prices are rising, farmers may have to look at alternatives and new approaches sooner than later.

 Easier said than done.
 To reduce energy use and their dependence on gas and diesel, for example, farmers can electrify their tractor fleet, which would require a significant amount of capital.
 The dependence on fertilizers is even more complicated, as there exists a strong relationship between crop yields and fertilizer use, and alternatives may not be as effective for the moment.
-As such, to reduce fertilizer use, they’ll have to implement new processes and build more efficient infrastructure such as greenhouses to reduce fertilizer waste and irrigation systems to recycle nutrients, which would also require a significant amount of capital, as well as management expertise.
+As such, to reduce fertilizer use, they’ll have to implement new processes and build more efficient infrastructure to reduce fertilizer waste and irrigation systems to recycle nutrients, which would also require a significant amount of capital, as well as management expertise.
 Private investors can provide both, and we believe farmers may increasingly look at partnerships to keep their production costs in check.

 From an investment standpoint, agriculture is in a good position to navigate the current environment, thanks mainly to strong crop prices.
 From an operational standpoint, however, the conflict between Russia and Ukraine has put additional pressure on farmers across the globe, requiring them to close a food gap while dealing with rising input costs.
 Solutions exist but aren’t cheap nor easy to implement, and to do more with less this time around, farmers may have to tap into private investors’ expertise and capital.